japoveda10/webservice/README.md

 ## Test endpoints

-You can try the next endpoints:
+This is the home endpoint:

 * GET http://localhost:3000/ (gets a Hello World)

+You can try the next endpoints for the historical measure:

 * GET http://localhost:3000/api/historical (gets all points in historical)
 * GET http://localhost:3000/api/historical/:id (gets a specific point given its id)
 * POST http://localhost:3000/api/historical